Heart ailments are still the most fatal and most common diseases in the Philippines, according to the country’s Department of Health.

 Heart diseases can lead to other complications in vital organs, which makes the commonness of heart conditions alarming.

-The Department of Health has estimated an increase in the number of kidney disease incidences from 10 to 15 percent annually starting in 2013.
+The Department of Health has estimated an increase in the number of kidney disease incidences from 10 to 15% annually starting in 2013.
 The trend coincides with increases in reported hypertension cases.
 Hypertensive patients are more likely to develop kidney complications.

 Analysts trace the cause of these diseases to two main factors: growing urbanization and a general unawareness of public health issues.
 As cited in a 2015 study by the Philippine Institute for Development Studies, the quick development of high-paying industries and subsequent rapid economic growth have given Filipino consumers more purchasing power than ever before.
-Yet this growth has not always necessarily translated to a shift toward healthier options or an awareness of healthier food alternatives.
-Fast food consumption is higher than ever before, with 25 percent of Filipinos eating out at least once a week according to Nielsen.
+Yet this growth has not always necessarily translated to a shift toward healthier options or awareness of healthier food alternatives.
+Fast food consumption is higher than ever before, with 25% a week according to Nielsen.

 The Filipino government acknowledges the prevalence of cardiovascular diseases among the citizenry and has put in place several strategies and plans to combat the increase in cases.
 The Health Department has begun its efforts to remove CVDs from the top of the list of the most common diseases in the Philippines by targeting the most basic of social groups, schools, as a starting point for training, research and propagating information regarding the possible consequences of unbalanced diets and unhealthy life choices.
 The agency hopes that the chances of Filipinos adopting high-risk behaviors and habits that lead to the development of cardiovascular diseases will be diminished by informing citizens in their early years.